When the arrives by Christmas 2013, expect it to be well-lit.

-The board recently approved zoning for the acreage around the interchange, opening up development for retail, commercial and light industry.
+The board recently approved around the interchange, opening up development for retail, commercial and light industry.

 Coming up with a lighting plan, which the township approved with a highway occupancy permit for the interchange Tuesday, was a lot easier once the initial lighting plan was scrapped.